 Well, maybe it is.
 The jury is still out on this one.
 You can consider this one of the greatest philosophical debates of all time.
 Even here at Real Time Automation, we’re a bit torn on this.
 For the sake of this blog, I will take the stance that it is not a protocol, but rather an architecture that allows you to model everything from factory data to entire factories.
 A protocol simply specifies how two machines are to talk to each other, their message structure, and how the actual data appears on a wire.
 Sure, Modbus also specifies inter-computer communications, but the goal of using OPC UA is complete interoperability.
 It allows you to customize how data is organized and how information about that data is reported.

-Just like how Modbus TCP or BACnet support a client-server relationship within their networks, the same is true for OPC UA.
-There is a surprising difference between OPC UA and the previously mentioned protocols that makes OPC UA more similar to EtherNet/IP than other protocols.
-Typically, when a client or master device takes ownership of a slave or server device, no other client or master can access the data or that machine.
+Just like how Modbus TCP or BACnet support a client/server relationship (once known as master/slave) within their networks, the same is true for OPC UA.
+There is a surprising difference between OPC UA and the previously mentioned protocols that makes it more similar to EtherNet/IP than other protocols.
+Typically, when a client device takes ownership of a server device, no other client can access the data or that machine.
 The opposite is true for OPC UA clients, as they can access the data from any number of server devices.
 However, servers can only respond to input messages and never initiate communication with clients.

-Unlike OPC Classic, the predecessor to OPC UA, OPC UA is designed to be platform-independent.
+Unlike OPC Classic, OPC UA is designed to be platform-independent.
 What this means is that the technology is not exclusive to any one operating system or device.
 The range of OPC UA is truly incredible and can be deployed to anything from small chips to entire workstations.
-Every component of OPC UA is designed to be scalable.
+Every component of the architecture is designed to be scalable.
 Encoding mechanisms can be selected by users to provide ease of communication with IT devices.
 This same scalability exists in the address space.
 OPC UA address spaces can consist of multiple objects and a single variable, or a sophisticated set of interrelated objects.
 Pretty cool, huh?